rub1e/astro-reprod/README.md

 ## Solution

-If you comment out either line and define the object only once, the problem disappears.
+If you comment out *either* line of the fields definition and define the object only once, the problem disappears.